goodhoko/jentak.co/resume/resume.md

 - Although I've been doing it in my past jobs **managing people** is an area I could be much better in.

 ## Stuff I've done
-For the last 3 years, I've been working at a fresh Czech startup [GoOut.net](https://goout.net/).
-It's a cultural guide, ticket selling solution, and social network.
+For the last 5 years, I've been working at a tech startup [GoOut.net](https://goout.net/).
 I grew there from writing my first simple PHP scripts to deploying complex backend services gaining most of my practical skills along the way.
 Here are some projects I did there:

 ### Social Feed
-I've designed, written and deployed a microservice that provides users with a personal news feed.
+I designed, written and deployed a microservice that provides users with a personal news feed.
 Check it out!
 Its output is visible right on the [front page](https://goout.net/).
 Technically it's a Spring microservice written in Kotlin.
 Elasticsearch is used as data storage and the whole thing is deployed in Kubernetes on GKE.

 ### Facebook Event Scrapper
 Some time ago Facebook closed their Events API.
 That was quite a bummer for GoOut as we need to know all the cultural events so I built an automatic scrapper using Selenium.
 It emulates a user traversing facebook pages scraping events along the way.
-Again it runs as a dockerized application in our Kubernetes cluster and uses Elasticsearch for storage.
+Again, it runs as a dockerized application in our Kubernetes cluster and uses Elasticsearch for storage.
 Since its deployment, it has scrapped tens of thousands of events.
-But, please, don't tell Facebook. .)
+Don't tell Facebook. .)

 ### Other Projects at GoOut
 I've migrated many parts of our old monolithic architecture to Kubernetes microservices.
 I've built [several](https://coloursselection.cz/cs/) [websites](https://mestanskabeseda.cz/) for [cultural](https://www.divadlobolkapolivky.cz/) [venues](https://palladium.pl/en/) on WordPress.
 I've initiated usage of Kafka throughout our architecture.
 Lastly, I passed what I gained to over 10 freshman programmers who joined GoOut later.